tylert/tylert.github.io/source/core/media_centre.md

 # LibreELEC

-The networking stuff for LibreELEC is \"slightly weird\".
-Makes it kinda hard to do a \"send hostname\" for DHCP.
+The networking stuff for LibreELEC is 'slightly weird'.
+Makes it kinda hard to do a 'send hostname' for DHCP.

 * <https://wiki.archlinux.org/index.php/ConnMan>
 * <https://git.kernel.org/pub/scm/network/connman/connman.git>